 And I know, believe me, who wants to take the time to make a little knitted square that you won’t even be able to wear/use?

-But this is simply the best way to determine the amount of stitches, gauge and yarn it will take for your project.
+But this is simply the best way to determine the number of stitches, gauge, and yarn it will take for your project.

 This is how I approach it: